 Mediation of a securities enforcement matter is not part of the existing tribunal process set out in the Commission’s Rules of Procedure and Forms (October 31, 2017).
 A settlement agreement arising from a mediation will have no force or effect unless and until it is approved by the Commission at a settlement approval hearing.

 Mediations are facilitated by neutral third parties, who are independent of the Commission.
-Mediators serve on the Program’s roster for a three-year term.
+These mediators:

 - have general knowledge of securities law and capital markets;